Longhorn-Riichi/InjusticeJudge/README.md

     ms_token = "<your token>"

 Both your UID (not friend code!) and token can be found by capturing the login request.
+To do this:

-To do this, open up the Network tab in the developer tools of your browser and filter for XHR requests.
+- Open up the Network tab in the developer tools of your browser and filter for XHR requests.
+- Visit Mahjong Soul with the Network tab open.
-Visit Mahjong Soul.
-Once you see a request that says POST, click it.
+- Once you see a request that says POST, click it.
-Check the request field, which should look like:
+- Check the request field, which should contain your UID and token: `{"uid":"<your uid>","token":"<your token>","deviceId":"..."}`

-    {"uid":"<your uid>","token":"<your token>","deviceId":"..."}

 ## High level TODOs

-- implement hand scoring
-- detect when your big tenpai hand is destroyed by a dama low value hand
+- detect when your big tenpai hand is destroyed by a low value hand
-- detect riichi ippatsu tsumo
-- detect when you're dealer and someone's tsumo flipped your placement